jgadelugo/BuffetBot/README.md

 ## ❓ FAQ

 **Q: What data source is used?**
-A: You’ll need to plug in your own data source.
+A: You'll need to plug in your own data source.
 The functions are adaptable for APIs or local datasets.

 **Q: Can I use this with a database or data lake?**
 A: Yes, with minor adjustments to data ingestion sections.